A complete guide to notice periods

 If you fail to allow a cooling-off period and immediately accept the resignation, then you should keep in mind that a tribunal may conclude that the employee had not in fact resigned, but was dismissed.

 If a recent employee has decided to leave for pastures new, you’ll need to replace them with the best candidate.
-A reliable applicant tracking system will help you manage potential replacements and ensure the best talent is acquired.
+At IRIS we’re proud to have a variety of powerful HR management software for all businesses.
+Larger businesses should take a look at our applicant tracking system for IRIS Cascade HRi which will help you manage potential replacements and ensure the best talent is acquired.
+Smaller businesses can use the power of IRIS HR Pro’s recruitment software add-on for the same outcome.